twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/index.md

 # Password Manager Integration in Chezmoi

-Integrating a password manager with Chezmoi enables you to maintain a public dotfiles repository while keeping your secrets secure.
-This integration allows you to synchronize sensitive information across multiple machines through your password manager while managing your dotfiles with Chezmoi.
+Using a password manager with Chezmoi enables you to maintain a public dotfiles repository while keeping your secrets secure.
+Chezmoi provides template functions for many popular password managers so that your templates can render sensitive information across multiple machines.

 ## Understanding Templates